 Pushing down the little bubbles makes a cute (not annoying, we promise) pop sound, and is highly addicting…after the game playing was over, the kids all wanted to just use the board as a toy, popping the bubbles in and out over and over again.
 Give Last Mouse Lost to a 2-year old and watch them become completely fascinated.
 Again, great to pull out when the going gets tough!

 Chances are you’ve heard of Zingo!, and it’s wildly popular for good reason.
 It makes the perfect “starter” game (we went back-and-forth whether to include it in the “first games” section above) and kids just can’t get enough of the addictive “Zinger”!
 The rules are super simple: slide the Zinger and grab one of the tiles if it matches a picture on your Zingo board.
 Be the first to collect all your tiles and yell out “Zingo!” to win.

-If your kids have the original Zingo! already, try some of the neat variations that boost the learning factor for slightly older kids, including: Zingo Sight Words, Zingo 1-2-3, Zingo Word Builder, Zingo Time-Telling, and Bilingual Zingo Spanish.
+If your kids have the original Zingo! already, try some of the neat variations that boost the learning factor for slightly older kids, including: Zingo Sight Words, Zingo 1-2-3, Zingo Word Builder, and Zingo Time-Telling.

 Cooperative games are fantastic for sibling play.
 Instead of battling against each other and ending up with a win/lose situation, they can work together towards the same goal.
 No more pouty faces, no more contention – just pure teamwork and fun.